Hours (David Bowie album): Background and writing

 After maintaining a relatively large media profile throughout 1997, David Bowie retreated from the limelight in 1998, primarily devoting his time to ventures outside of music, such as establishing his website BowieNet, but nevertheless continued making film appearances.
 He mixed a potential live album from the Earthling Tour, later released in 1999 as LiveAndWell.com, but was mostly inactive in the studio throughout 1998; his sole recording from the year was a cover of George and Ira Gershwin's "A Foggy Day in London Town", which appeared on the Red Hot + Rhapsody: The Gershwin Groove compilation.
 He also reconciled with his former collaborator and producer Tony Visconti.

 In late 1998, Bowie composed the soundtrack for the upcoming video game Omikron: The Nomad Soul, developed by Quantic Dream and published by Eidos Interactive.
-Writer and director David Cage chose him over a list of applicants including Björk, Massive Attack and Archive.
-Biographer Nicholas Pegg contends that Bowie was drawn to the game due to its Buddhist overtones, noting that when a character died, he or she was reincarnated.
-Along with composing the music, Bowie appeared in the game, along with guitarist Reeves Gabrels and bassist Gail Ann Dorsey, as the singer of an in-game band performing gigs in the bars of Omikron City.
+The writer and director David Cage chose him over a list of applicants including Björk, Massive Attack and Archive.
+The biographer Nicholas Pegg contends that Bowie was drawn to the game due to its Buddhist overtones, noting that when a character died, he or she was reincarnated.
+Along with composing the music, Bowie appeared in the game, along with the guitarist Reeves Gabrels and the bassist Gail Ann Dorsey, as the singer of an in-game band performing gigs in the bars of Omikron City.

 The Omikron project was the springboard for Bowie's next studio album.
 Between late 1998 and early 1999, he and Gabrels amassed a large number of songs, some of which were written for Omikron and others for a Gabrels solo album, including "Survive", "The Pretty Things Are Going to Hell" and the B-side "We All Go Through".
 Unlike the experimental cut-up nature of Bowie's other 1990s recordings, the tracks were written in a more conventional style reminiscent of his mid-1980s works.
 He explained: "There was very little experimentation in the studio.
 A lot of it was just straightforward songwriting."
 As a result, the demos were primarily written on guitar, while "Thursday's Child" and "The Dreamers" were written on keyboards.
 Gabrels stated that Omikron provided the musical direction for the songs, elaborating:

 At an E3 press conference in 1999, Bowie said that his main priority was to imbue Omikron with "emotional subtext" and regarded this as a success.
-In the end, the game featured variants of every Hours track except "If I'm Dreaming My Life", "Brilliant Adventure" and "What's Really Happening?", along with "We All Go Through".
+In the end, the game featured variants of most Hours tracks except "If I'm Dreaming My Life", "Brilliant Adventure" and "What's Really Happening?", along with "We All Go Through".
 Various instrumentals also appeared in the game, some of which were further developed for release as B-sides.